"

 • Explain whether the Reynolds number indicates laminar or turbulent flow.

-• Describe the conditions under which an object has a terminal speed.
+• Describe the conditions under which an object reaches terminal speed.

-where [latex]L[/latex] is a characteristic length of the object (a sphere’s diameter, for example), [latex]\rho[/latex] the fluid density,
+• [latex]L[/latex] is a characteristic length of the object (such as its diameter),

 Example 90.1 Does a Ball Have a Turbulent Wake?